Hard Cases: Plot

 As McNulty tries to identify the Jane Does, he finds a letter amongst their clothes, written in a foreign language.
 McNulty is able to have the letter translated, but doesn't learn anything new besides the girl's name and some sparse details about her home country.
 Bunk and Freamon tell Rawls that they need to look into how goods move through the port to understand what was happening with the shipping container.
-Rawls tells them they should have held the ship in the docks and that they are his scapegoats if their investigation is not fruitful.
+Rawls tells them they should have held the ship in Philadelphia and that they are his scapegoats if their investigation is not fruitful.
 The detectives try to get Horseface to tell them more about the container.
 Later, after Beadie shows them the stevedores' bar, they hassle both Horseface and Frank, who is terrified when he learns that the Jane Does were murdered.

-To appease Valchek, Burrell offers Daniels command of the Sobotka detail with the promise of a promotion.
+To appease Valchek and convince Daniels to take the case, Burrell offers Daniels command of the Sobotka detail with the promise of a promotion.
 Seeing he is in a superior bargaining position, Daniels demands his own permanent unit if the investigation is successful, and the chance to pick his own people; Burrell agrees.
 Rawls allows Daniels to take most of his choices but refuses to let McNulty leave the marine unit.
 Daniels persuades Greggs to join the detail despite Cheryl's desire for her to work a desk job.
 Daniels' wife Marla has a difficult reaction to his promotion, and storms out of dinner after he tells her about it.
 Kima gets the same reaction from Cheryl.

 While Daniels briefs Valchek, Herc and Greggs are reunited with Prez.
 Herc suggests that Carver be recruited, but Daniels ignores him and states that the detail needs to accrue at least a few drug busts by the harbor before adding to its number.
 Meanwhile, Bunk and ASA Ilene Nathan continue to pressure McNulty to find Omar in time for Bird's trial.
 While cruising around West Baltimore, McNulty spots Bubbles and Johnny; after following the pair out to Baltimore County, he catches them shoplifting and threatens to arrest them unless they find Omar for him.
 Kimmy, one of Omar's new crew, overhears Bubbles asking around for him, leading Omar to set a trap for the vagrant and ask why he is looking for him.